Efficiently Learning Branching Networks for Multitask Algorithmic Reasoning: Conclusion

 \section{Conclusion}

-This work introduces a branching network capable of solving multiple algorithmic reasoning tasks simultaneously.
+This work introduces a branching network capable of simultaneously solving multiple algorithmic reasoning tasks.
 We design an algorithm that automatically learns an optimal branching structure to capture the varying similarities between tasks.
 This algorithm efficiently finds the structure, enabled by a fast sub-procedure that determines the task partition at every layer.
 Across various algorithmic reasoning tasks and model architectures, our method outperforms existing multitask and branching networks, while achieving an optimal trade-off between runtime and model memory usage.
-Overall, these findings highlight the effectiveness of branching architectures for multitask learning and demonstrate the promise of combining specialized geometric representations with large-scale text models.
+Overall, these findings highlight the effectiveness of branching architectures for multitask algorithmic reasoning.